 She married Maynard Sembower (1908-2009), the son of William Francis and Grace (Boyer) Sembower of Markleton, Somerset County.

 A registered nurse, Edna graduated from Conemaugh Valley Memorial Hospital in 1932, at the age of 24, and went on to become a private duty nurse at Somerset Community Hospital for many years.
 She also was a charter member and officer with the Ladies Rebekah Lodge No. 256 in Rockwood, which was launched on Nov.
 20, 1940.
 Circa 1957, she held the office of "R.S. to N.G."

-Maynard was employed at the Snyder Bakery in Rockwood for many years, and later worked for the Pennsylvania Game Commission, from which he retired in 1973.
+Maynard was employed as a salesman at the Snyder Bakery in Rockwood for many years.
+Later, he worked for the Pennsylvania Game Commission and retired in 1973.
 Active in the community, he was a fireman and treasurer of the Rockwood Fire Department and a member of the Central Pennsylvania Police Officials Association of Johnstown.
 He also was a member of the Black Township School Board for many years in the 1940s and ‘50s.

 Sadly, Edna died in 1992 at the age of 84.